prabindm/WoodsHole/Files/genocall.md

 Did you expect such difference compared to the case of HWE-based prior?

+OPTIONAL
-# investigate some differences? diff file1 file2? then look at postprobs and then eventually to raw data (bam to mpileup) with samtools?
+If you want to investigate some differences, you can look at posterior probabilities and eventually to the raw data (BAM and mpileup files) using samtools.

 **ADDITIONAL MATERIAL**